glastonvelvarts/Afame_Technology/README.md

 ## Part 2: Titanic Survival Prediction

+# Project Overview
+This project  involves analyzing a sizable sales dataset to glean insightful information and using the Titanic dataset to build a survival prediction model.
 ### Goal

 Use the Titanic dataset to build a model that predicts whether a passenger on the Titanic survived or not.